callalilyleaf/clarkstudents24/code/week2/github.md

 bash -c "$(curl -fsSL https://raw.githubusercontent.com/kontr0x/github-desktop-install/main/installGitHubDesktop.sh)"
 ```

-Open GitHub Desktop on the AWS instance, and click sign in
+Open GitHub Desktop on the AWS instance, and click sign in.

-OR Download GitHub Desktop on your local machine from [here](https://desktop.github.com/) then click sign in.

 If you don't have a GitHub Account, please create one using your numbered BYU-I email.